Table of Contents

 the IRS.
 If you are required to file Form 8938, you do not have to report certain specified foreign financial assets on Form

 8938.
 See Bona fide resident of a U.S. possession, in the Instructions for Form 8938 for more details.
-For additional details, go to the page for the Foreign Account Tax Compliance
+For additional details, go to the Foreign Account Tax Compliance Act

 Photographs of missing children.
 The Internal Revenue Service is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.